fido-device-onboard/pri-fidoiot/component-samples/demo/device/README.md

 # Getting the executable

-Use the following commands to build FIDO IoT HTTP Device Component sample source.
+Use the following commands to build FIDO Device Onboard (FDO) Protocol Reference Implementation (PRI) HTTP Device Component sample source.
+For the instructions in this document, `<pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.
 ```
-$ cd <fido-iot-src>/service/component-samples/http-device-sample/
+$ cd <pri-src>/component-samples/http-device-sample/
 $ mvn clean install
 ```

-This will copy the required executables and libraries into <fido-iot-src>/demo/device/.
+This will copy the required executables and libraries into <pri-src>/component-samples/demo/device/.

 ### Configuring the device service